Defense Federal Acquisition Regulation Supplement (DFARS)

 What is DFARS?

-It is usually the responsibility of the Quality Supervisor in most manufacturing facilities to ensure the products manufactured meet customer requirements.
+It is usually the responsibility of the Quality Manager in most manufacturing facilities to ensure the products manufactured meet customer requirements.
 In addition to the dimensional requirements defined on the drawings, the company must provide certifications and inspection reporting based on the criteria customers define on their purchase orders.

 Many times, a defense or aerospace related purchase order will require compliance to DFARS.
 You may be wondering, what in the world is DFARS?
 DFARS is simply the rules of acquisition for defense organizations in the United States.